What is HR analytics?

 3. Audit your existing data

 You may well have some useful HR data as a starting point.
 But not all, and gaps will begin to emerge.
-To help this process, centralize all employee data that you may have spread across several systems of varying quality into one repository.
+To help this process, centralise all employee data that you may have spread across several systems of varying quality into one repository.

 4. Design the process